-An audit is the examination and verification of a company’s financial records in order to ensure accuracy and fair representation.
-It is imperative that your organization undergoes external audits conducted by audit firms in Dubai to ensure that its processes, systems, and documentation are still appropriate and, most importantly, beneficial to the organization.
+An audit is the examination and verification of a company’s financial records to ensure accuracy and fair representation.
+Your organization must undergo external audits conducted by audit firms in Dubai to ensure that its processes, systems, and documentation are still appropriate and, most importantly, beneficial to the organization.

 Essentially, an external audit examines the compliance and financial performance of your organization.
 Auditors typically review financial statements, so it’s vital to keep accurate records for your business.
 During an external audit process, an auditor usually visits your premises, but remote audits are also possible.